Secure Your Spot: Limited-time for Free Consultations With Top Advisors Ending Soon

 U.S. Agency for International Development (USAID): - Nearly all 2,000 U.S.-based employees have received layoff notices.
 Overseas staff are on administrative leave and will likely be notified soon.
 The agency is being largely shut down.

-Federal Reduction in Force (RIF): Overview
+When Was The Last Federal Reduction in Force

 The last large-scale federal Reduction in Force (RIF) occurred during the Trump administration (2017–2021), particularly around 2017–2018, when agencies like the EPA, State Department, and others implemented workforce cuts.
 However, smaller, agency-specific RIFs have occurred sporadically since then, depending on budgetary or organizational changes.